 Crispy Oven-Roasted Chicken Thighs

 12 chicken thighs, bone in and skin on

-1 medium onion, peeled, quartered vertically and sliced 1/4-inch thick vertically
+1 medium onion, peeled and sliced into rings

 1 lemon cut in 1/4-inch-thick slices, seeded

 2 tablespoons kosher salt, or to taste

 Pat chicken thighs dry and place, skin side up, in a single layer on a baking sheet.
 Place in refrigerator, uncovered, for 8 hours or overnight to dry skin.
 Remove chicken from refrigerator at least 45 minutes before cooking.

 Heat oven to 500 degrees.
 Spread onion slices and garlic cloves in a baking dish that can hold the chicken snugly in a single layer.
 Scatter lemon on the onion-garlic mixture and strew with thyme and rosemary sprigs.